raystack/dagger/docs/usecase/stream_enrichment.md

 SELECT * from `booking`
 ```

 The Dagger SQL is just a select all statement from booking.
-This id would be
+This would be the
 Sample Post Processor Configuration

 ```JSON